Cousin Criticizes House-Sitting Efforts: AITA for Standing Up?

 Original Post

-I (28F) have a cousin, let's call her Emily, who I've always been close with.
+I (28F) have a cousin, let's call her Emily, with whom I've always been close.
 A few months ago, Emily and her boyfriend asked me to house-sit for them while they went on a trip.

-Sadly, after they returned, Emily complained about minor things like the plant placement and the way the dog was groomed.
-She even mentioned the faucet fix wasn't up to her standards.
+Sadly, after they returned, Emily complained about minor things like plant placement and the way the dog was groomed.
+She even mentioned that the faucet fix wasn't up to her standards.

 [ADVERTISEMENT]